Bio

 Outstanding Commitment to Conservation & Community Planning, Alaska Center for the Environment

-Honorary Commander Emeritus, 3rd Wing, U.S. Air Force, Department of Defence
+Honorary Commander Emeritus, 3rd Wing, U.S. Air Force, Department of Defense